Waterfalls You Can Visit In

 Detour Cliff Cascade can be seen from the Smokey Hollow Overlook, which is located on the park road, two miles south of the Perry entrance.
 Look to the southeast and you should be able to see the Cascade descending the cliff face, which is a little under a mile away.
 The Cascade may also be seen from the Smokey Hollow Trail (15), about 0.75 mile east of the Overlook, and can be glimpsed between the trees farther along the trail.
 Detour Cliff Cascade has a height of about 110 feet, a crest width of roughly 6 feet, and faces north.
 If the lake behind the Mount Morris Dam is high during your visit, sections of this trail may be flooded and thus inaccessible.
 Also the lower portion of the cascade will be underwater, and it will then appear shorter.

-For a TopoZone map of the location of the Detour Cliff Cascade click here.
+For a TopoZone map of the location of Detour Cliff Cascade click here.

 Horse Tail Falls Trail Map 7